How To Troubleshoot Your WordPress Website?

 It should be easy for search engines like Google to find your website if you follow the WordPress SEO best practices.

 However, a newly created WordPress website may not appear in search engine results.
-This can be the case because search engines can’t find your website.
+This can be the case because search engines need Help finding your website.

 Go to Settings » Reading to review the settings for your website.